iiamthestorm/rei-notes/人生、夢、日本/Books/Fyodor Dostoevsky/Crime & Punishment.md

 This ties into the idea of natural order vs utilitarianism.
 Should the people take an initiative to bring justice to the society, or should they just let it be, let time and nature do the healing?"

+## c&p part 2 chapter 5
+1. shares about luhzin philosphy
+2. point out there's mistakes on luhzin philosophy
+3. state that the friends of raskalnikov had enough of "science forbids compassion"
+4. Natasya being so cared about him yet persistenltly made him annoyed.

+## c&p part 2 chapter 6
+1. Convo Between raskolnikov and zamtoyov
+2. Convo between raskolnikov and razumikhin
+3. Lady suicide attempts

+c&p part 2 chapter 7
+1. Marmeladov Death
+2. Raskolnikov generosity to give marmeladov wife money even tho he also in need of money
+3. Katerina daughter "Polenka" that run and hug raskolnikov
+4. Raskolnikov have a strength to live again
+5. Raskolnikov met his mom and sister and fainted along the way

+c&p part 3 chapter